Ziqi-Li/geoshapley/README.md

 - Foroutan, E., Hu, T., & Li, Z. (2025).
 Revealing key factors of heat-related illnesses using geospatial explainable AI model: A case study in Texas, USA.
 Sustainable Cities and Society, 122, 106243.
 - Wu, R., Yu, G., & Cao, Y. (2025).
 The impact of industrial structural transformation in the Yangtze River economic belt on the trade-offs and synergies between urbanization and carbon balance.
 Ecological Indicators, 171, 113165.
 - Yang, A., Ai, J., & Arkolakis, C. (2025).
 A Geospatial Approach to Measuring Economic Activity (No. w33619).
 National Bureau of Economic Research (NBER).
+- Chen, Y., Ye, Y., Liu, X., Yin, C., & Jones, C. A. (2025).
+Examining the Nonlinear and Spatial Heterogeneity of Housing Prices in Urban Beijing: An Application of GeoShapley.
+Habitat International.